No question of apology for Rahul Gandhi’s democracy remarks in UK, says Congress chief

 He also told British MPs that microphones of Opposition leaders were muted in Parliament and described the Rashtriya Swayamsevak Sangh as a “fundamentalist” and “fascist” organisation.
 The Rashtriya Swayamsevak Sangh is the parent organisation and the ideological backbone to a host of Hindutva groups including the ruling BJP.

-His remarks have led to uproar in Parliament, with both Houses failing to carry out any significant proceedings on the first two days of the second leg of the Budget Session which started on Monday.
+His remarks have led to uproar in Parliament, with both Houses failing to carry out any significant proceedings on the first two days of the second leg of the Budget Session that started on Monday.
 On Wednesday too, the Lok Sabha and Rajya Sabha were adjourned till 2 pm amid demands of an apology from BJP MPs.

-While BJP leaders and several senior ministers have accused Gandhi of defaming India on foreign soil, the Congress has countered saying that Prime Minister Narendra Modi had also raised internal politics during his visits to several countries.
+While BJP leaders and several senior ministers have accused Gandhi of defaming India on foreign soil, the Congress has countered by saying that Prime Minister Narendra Modi had also raised internal politics during his visits to several countries.

 On Wednesday, Kharge told reporters that Modi had humiliated the citizens of the country with his comments abroad.